be-heroes/ultron/README.md

 The labels applied by the emma-ultron-webhookserver can include a wide range of information:

-- Pod workload type: Labels can categorize workloads as batch processing, real-time applications or AI/ML jobs, allowing for better differentiation and handling of diverse workload types on available nodes.
+- **Pod workload type**: Labels can categorize workloads as batch processing, real-time applications or AI/ML jobs, allowing for better differentiation and handling of diverse workload types on available nodes.

-- Resource requirements: Labels reflecting the specific CPU, memory or other resource needs of a pod can guide more accurate scheduling and ensure that pods are placed on nodes with appropriate available resources.
+- **Resource requirements**: Labels reflecting the specific CPU, memory or other resource needs of a pod can guide more accurate scheduling and ensure that pods are placed on nodes with appropriate available resources.

-- Priority and custom labels: Users can define custom labels to express specific organizational or operational priorities, such as higher-priority workloads or specialized workflows, enabling fine-tuned control over workload handling.
+- **Priority and custom labels**: Users can define custom labels to express specific organizational or operational priorities, such as higher-priority workloads or specialized workflows, enabling fine-tuned control over workload handling.

-- Node-specific labels: These labels are applied to optimize pod placement based on node characteristics, ensuring that pods are scheduled on nodes that can provide the best performance or cost efficiency for the given workload.
+- **Node-specific labels**: These labels are applied to optimize pod placement based on node characteristics, ensuring that pods are scheduled on nodes that can provide the best performance or cost efficiency for the given workload.

 This automatic labeling system is crucial for Kubernetes clusters that rely on autoscaling mechanisms like karpenter or cluster autoscaler, where nodes and pods are frequently provisioned or de-provisioned.
 By seamlessly integrating into these dynamic environments, the emma-ultron-webhookserver plays a key role in optimizing resource usage and improving overall cluster performance.